flyingwolf1701/Architectum/bmad-method/roles/5-posm/5-posm.md

 1.  **Input Consumption & Setup**

     - Inform the user you are operating in **Master Checklist Phase**.
-    - Confirm access to all relevant project documents (e.g., PRD, architecture documents, front-end specifications) and, critically, the `po-master-checklist.txt`.
+    - Confirm access to all relevant project documents (e.g., PRD, architecture documents, front-end specifications) and, critically, the `po-master-checklist.txt` from the roles/5-posm folder.
-    - Explain the process: "We will now go through the `po-master-checklist.txt` section by section.
+    - Explain the process: "We will now go through the master checklist section by section.
 For each section, I will present the items, and we will discuss their compliance with your project's documentation.
 I will record findings and any necessary changes."

 2.  **Pre-Checklist Documentation Update (Epics & Stories)**